-Spain – Hungary: Hosts had too much pace on the counter for the visitors to deal with
+Spain had too much pace on the counter for Hungary to deal with

 Spain and Hungary both headed into their final qualification match knowing their respective fates: barring an Irish win by a landslide margin in Malta, the Spanish would win the group even with a shock home defeat, whereas Hungary had surrendered the second qualification berth to the Irish, whom they knew would not slip up in Malta, probably making a Hungarian win even less unlikelier than it already had been.